Trauma, Stress, Tragedy – You Don’t Have to Keep Reliving It

 The stimulation occurs for six to eight seconds every minute.
 You will be required to close your eyes during that six-to-eight-second period.
 Additionally, you will typically spend 30 to 45 minutes in the chair each day.

 Insurance Coverage and Payment Options

-We can provide you with all of the appropriate paperwork at the end of your treatment so that you can submit it to your insurance company for reimbursement.
+While MeRT treatment isn’t generally covered by insurance, we are happy to provide you with the appropriate paperwork at the end of your treatment.
+You can then submit the paperwork to your insurance company to see if they will provide you with any reimbursement.

 Care Credit is also an option to assist in financing medical expenses.
-Care Credit is a separate company from MVP Medical Care.
-It is a credit card that you can use to cover medical costs and services.
-Usually, when you go to the Care Credit website and apply, they will let you know if you are approved very promptly.
+This is a separate company from MVP Medical Care and is a credit card you can use to cover medical costs and services.
+Often, when you go to the Care Credit website and apply, they will let you know if you are approved very promptly.

 Contact Our New Patient Coordinator for More Information

-Your first step would be a simple phone consultation with our New Patient Coordinator.
-Here you can discuss your symptoms and history, ask all the questions you want, and have her explain the protocols, fees, and details of treatment.
+In order to get that information, your first step is a simple, no-obligation phone consultation with our New Patient Coordinator.
+During this consultation, you can discuss your symptoms and history, ask all the questions you want, and have her explain the protocols, fees, and treatment details.